jlirochon/docker-helpers-osx/README.md

+# Obsolete stuff !
+You should use [Docker for Mac](https://docs.docker.com/docker-for-mac/) instead.

+---

 # docker-helpers-osx

 A small script which simplify NFS file sharing between OS X and a Docker host running in a local virtual machine.